Online Inquiry Form

 Sexual assault encompasses a range of unwanted sexual contacts and acts, including, but not limited to: rape and attempted rape, child sexual abuse, sexual exploitation, exhibitionism, voyeurism, fondling, and obscene phone calls.
 While sexual assault can take many forms, it is important to remember that the loss of power and control that a victim of sexual assault experiences is a common thread.
 Both women and men can sexually assault; both can be sexually assaulted.

-Union Institute & University strives to foster a safe learning and working environment, considering both physical surroundings and the university’s response to allegations of sexual assault.
-The university monitors the physical surroundings of its centers to enhance security and safety through lighting, limited facilities access, security staff, etc. While charges of sexual assault at Union Institute & University facilities and activities have been rare, the university also periodically reviews its responses to any allegations of sexual assault that have arisen.
+UI&U strives to foster a safe learning and working environment, considering both physical surroundings and the university’s response to allegations of sexual assault.
+The university monitors the physical surroundings of its centers to enhance security and safety through lighting, limited facilities access, security staff, etc. Occurrences or alleged occurrences of sexual assault and other actions covered under this policy at UI&U facilities and activities have been extremely rare.

-While there is no absolute way to prevent a sexual assault, students can take simple precautions to minimize their risk.
-Students should be aware of their surroundings and not let alcohol or other drugs cloud their judgment.
+While there is no absolute way to prevent a sexual assault or any of the other actions prohibited under this policy, there are a number of simple precautions that can be taken to minimize risk.
+Individuals should be aware of their surroundings and not let alcohol or other drugs cloud their judgment.
 Other preventative actions include:

-Victims of sexual assault are strongly encouraged to tell someone about the incident and to seek medical attention.
-A Union Institute & University student, faculty or staff member, or visitor reporting a sexual assault has several options—there is no single plan of action.
+Victims of sexual assault and other forms of violence covered under this policy are strongly encouraged to tell someone about the incident and to seek medical attention.
+A UI&U student, faculty or staff member, or visitor who is a victim of sexual assault, domestic or dating violence, or stalking has several options—there is no single plan of action.
 Options include any/all of the following:

-Union Institute & University will respond to all allegations of sexual assault from students, faculty, staff, and visitors.
+UI&U will respond to all allegations of sexual assault and other actions covered under this policy made by students, faculty, staff, and visitors.
 The university’s response to a report of sexual assault may involve a number of individuals and organizations.
 The victim may be presented with options about how s/he wants to pursue the complaint.

-If the victim decides report the assault directly to police, he or she has the option of making a “blind” report to the police—notifying the police that a sexual assault has occurred, but giving no names or other identification.
+If the victim decides to notify the police directly, he or she has the option of making a “blind” report: notifying the police of the incident but giving no names or other identification.
 The victim may also choose to report the incident at a later date, but should be aware that such delays may hinder the criminal justice system’s efforts to locate and/or prosecute the perpetrator.

-While a university investigation is under way, the Provost and/or Vice President of human resources may do any/all of the following:
+While the preliminary university investigation is under way, the VPAA and/or VPHR may do any/all of the following: